SalasD93/work-day-scheduler-ch5/README.md

 **Description**

-I was tasked with creating a work day scheduler, which included each hour of workday hours, by utilizing dynamically updated HTML and CSS using jQuery.
-When the page loads, any items stored in localStorage are displayed in the corresponding time blocks as the user had input using the text area and save button.
+I was tasked with creating a work day scheduler, which included each hour of a typical word day, by utilizing dynamically updated HTML and CSS using jQuery.
+When the page loads, any items stored in localStorage are displayed in the corresponding time blocks as the user had input using the text areas and save buttons.